pjgeutjens/www-leanfield-io/content/post/on-staggered-learning-mindmaps-and-mnemonics.md

 # What I learned about learning

 In this section I will try to outline the main lessons I learned about studying efficiently.
-The first point I would like to make is this: I realised that there can be a big difference between knowing a subject and testing well on it.
+The first point I would like to make is this: there can be a big difference between knowing a subject and testing well on it.

 Look at it this way: do you believe someone who can name all the European nations' capitals and can give you the start- and end-dates of all major conflicts, to be an expert on European history?
 No, right?
 Expertise requires a more intimite level of knowledge than trivia and dates, right?